“A gorgeous 6-suite hideaway set above the pretty fishing harbour of Kini on western Syros, with access to stunning beaches”

 - Satellite TV

-Served around the pool, breakfast is a classy spread of freshly baked bread and pastries (including mini cheese and spinach pies), Cycladic cheeses (try the flavour-packed San Michali, from the island) and local jams and Cretan honey.
+Served around the pool, breakfast is a classy spread of freshly baked bread, local ham, Cycladic cheeses (try the flavour-packed San Michali, from the island) and local jams and honey from Syros.
 Drinks-wise you get just-squeezed orange juice, freshly brewed coffee and beautifully presented teas (which included a blossomy loose-leaf green tea when we visited).
-It's all very flexible and nearly all local; you can ask for muesli with yoghurt, or toast and ham if that's your thing.
+It's all very flexible and nearly all local; you can ask for muesli with yoghurt, or toast and ham if that's your thing, plus eggs cooked any way.

 - Coffee / tea making